 Listen to “Just Imagine” here:

-Photos: Judy in the recording studio on this day, the last photo was taken while she was recording “Just Imagine.”
-Note that Judy is wearing two different blouses so it’s unclear if that first photo is from a different day or if she changed?
+Photos: Judy in the recording studio on this day, the last photo is noted as being taken while she was recording “Just Imagine.”
+Note that Judy is wearing two different blouses so it’s unclear if the first two are from a different day or if she changed.

 March 26, 1964: Judy returned to Stage 43 at the CBS Television City studios in Hollywood to tape the twelve-minute production number of “Born In A Trunk” from A Star Is Born, plus another song, to air as the last song on the final episode.